bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 This document specifies an elliptic curve over a quadratic extension of a prime field that offers the fastest known Diffie-Hellman key agreements while using compact keys.
-This high performance does not require vectorization and applies to signature verification.
-The best known attacks require 2^125 or so operations, comparable to X25519, while performance is twice as good.
+This high performance also extends to digital signature schemes.
+The best known attacks require 2^125 or so operations, comparable to X25519, while performance is more than two times better.

 --- middle